-AppTrana Free Website Security Scan looks for malware and other vulnerabilities with a free online dashboard for reporting.
+Indusface WAS Free Website Security Scan looks for malware and other vulnerabilities with a free online dashboard for reporting.

 Imagine this.
 The total number of malware has grown close to 400,000,000 in numbers this year, out of which 80,000,000 have been recently discovered.
 Therefore, it is critical to understand what is malware and what it can do to your business.

 Malware, widely used as short for ‘malicious software’, is a broad category that includes multiple types of intrusive software.
 Common system viruses, worms, Trojan, adware, spyware, ransomware, and other similar programs can be termed malware.
-Quite obviously, they are used across the range of computing devices to weaken their core strength and steal information or corrupt something.
+Quite obviously, they are used across a range of computing devices to weaken their core strength and steal information or corrupt something.

-With the rise of web applications in almost every sector to execute key functions and processes, the malware also crept into the domain posing threat to sensitive information and online financial transactions.
+With the rise of web applications in almost every sector to execute key functions and processes, malware also crept into the domain posing threat to sensitive information and online financial transactions.

 Stuxnet was probably one of the most critical findings in the area.
 It was a 500kb worm that could replicate itself and compromise logic controllers?
 In simpler words, it allegedly helped destroy expensive uranium at 14 Iranian industrial sites in 2010.

 Similarly, Regin was also one of the most talked-about malware last year.
-The sophistication of its construction aimed at long-term surveillance makes clear indications to the fact that it has been developed on country funds.
+The sophistication of its construction aimed at long-term surveillance makes clear indications of the fact that it has been developed on country funds.
 Its customizable form makes Regin even more complex and necessary to deal with.
 However, there were not the only risks that countries have faced.
-Across the timeline, there has been some other interesting malware including Duqu, Gauss, and Wiper that have repeatedly called for security mechanism strong enough to withhold such attacks.
+Across the timeline, there has been some other interesting malware including Duqu, Gauss, and Wiper that have repeatedly called for security mechanisms strong enough to withhold such attacks.

 You can read about many of such malware and their effects in ‘State-Funded Cyber Weapons’.

 A website is only as secure as the applications it is using to deliver its services and content.
 If malicious software were to gain control of such applications, it can easily make changes in the content and even access the backend server to gain whatever it requires.
-A hacker or bot only needs a way to execute malicious script into the application through an existing weakness such as SQL injection.
+A hacker or bot only needs a way to execute malicious scripts into the application through an existing weakness such as SQL injection.

 Even if the website and its applications are regularly tested for malware traces, there is no guarantee that all the online communications of the apps with customers will be free from them.
-According to Venkatesh Sundar “If the end user is compromised, there is every chance of website getting breaches.”
+According to Venkatesh Sundar “If the end-user is compromised, there is every chance of website getting breaches.”